TomfromBerlin/Debian-Pihole-Unbound/README.md

 nameserver 127.0.0.1
 ```

 The first line tells us that this is a generated file.
 Content changes does not remain.
 But we see, the port address is not specified here.
-Therefore it must be included in dhcpcd.conf so that it is advertised to Pi-hole in conjunction with the IP address 127.0.0.1.
+Therefore it must be included in dhcpcd.conf so that it is advertised in conjunction with the IP address 127.0.0.1.
+Unbound expects the requests via this port, otherwise the DNS will not work.

-As a reminder: at the moment this role still has the Fritzbox and it asks DNS.Watch if it doesn't know the requested address itself.
+As a reminder: at the moment the Fritzbox is still our DNS and it asks DNS.Watch if it doesn't know the requested address itself.
 But we want to change that, so lets continue.

-#### /etc/resolvconf.conf
+#### _/etc/resolvconf.conf_

 Recent Debian-based OS releases auto-install a package called `openresolv`, which will cause unexpected behaviour for pihole and unbound.
 Openresolv's service/config instructs resolvconf to write unbound's own DNS service at nameserver 127.0.0.1 , but without the 5335 port, into the file /etc/resolv.conf.
 That /etc/resolv.conf file is used by local services/processes to determine DNS servers configured.
 You need to remove openresolv, or edit the configuration file and disable the service to work-around the misconfiguration.

-##### The hard way
+##### _The hard way_

 At the very end of /etc/resolvconf.conf you will find the following line: